🍩 Health Inspection Report Summary — Amy’s Donuts (E. Fountain Blvd., Colorado Springs)

 ⚠️ Inspection Overview

-During a routine health inspection, Amy’s Donuts, located on East Fountain Boulevard, was cited for 17 separate violations affecting sanitation, food safety, and facility maintenance.
+During a routine health inspection, Amy’s Donuts, located on East Fountain Boulevard, was cited for 17 food safety violations affecting sanitation, food safety, and facility maintenance.

 The inspection revealed live and dead insects, unsanitary food preparation areas, and nonfunctional handwashing facilities — all critical factors that directly impact public health and safety.

-This marks the second failed inspection for the shop within the same year, indicating recurring compliance and sanitation problems.
+This marks the second failed health inspection report for the shop within the same year, indicating recurring compliance and sanitation problems.

 ---